Implementing Exponential Backoff for Failed Push Deliveries

 Core Algorithm & Queue Routing Architecture

 Exponential backoff replaces immediate synchronous retries with a mathematically scaled delay progression.
-When a delivery attempt fails, the payload is serialized into a priority queue rather than re-injected into the active dispatch thread.
+When a delivery attempt fails, the payload is serialised into a priority queue rather than re-injected into the active dispatch thread.
 This decouples the delivery worker from the retry scheduler, preventing thread starvation and enabling horizontal scaling.

 When configuring the primary dispatch pipeline, integrate this pattern into your broader Backend Delivery Architecture & Queue Management framework to ensure idempotent message routing, atomic state transitions, and persistent retry tracking across service restarts.
+For the complementary concern of queue infrastructure capacity under load, see scaling push queues with Redis or RabbitMQ.

 Base Delay, Multiplier, and Max Retry Thresholds